javadba/spark-examples/README.md

 # spark-examples

-This example contains code for running DL4J on Spark standalone as well as normal spark.
+This example contains code for running DL4J on Spark standalone as well as normal Spark.

 DL4J interoperates with Spark via dedicated classes and workers that take a Spark context and a neural net configuration.